Asia's Singing Superstar: Show

 nor Pakistani: Yasmina Alidodva from Tajikistan, and Ian Cris Tocle from the Philippines.

-The contest had no age limit.
+There was no age limit for the contestants.

 Grand finale

 The show's grand finale was held on 30 January 2016.
-Judge Ghulam Ali was absent, and Suresh Wadkar replaced him on the panel.
-The winner was Sneha Shankar from Shafqat Amanat Ali Team and belongs to India Mumbai.
+Ghulam Ali, one of the judges, was absent, and Suresh Wadkar replaced him on the panel.
+The winner was Sneha Shankar from Shafqat Amanat Ali Team.